< Back

 Monitoring: AWS Fargate Spot

-AWS Fargate is a serverless compute engine for containers that allows users to run containers in a managed environment without having to manage the underlying infrastructure.
+AWS Fargate is a serverless compute engine for containers that allows users to run containers in a managed environment without addressing the underlying infrastructure.
 With Fargate Spot, AWS provides access to spare EC2 capacity at a discounted price that can be used for running Fargate tasks.

 Fargate Spot is well-suited for applications that can tolerate interruptions, such as batch processing workloads, containerized microservices, and event-driven architectures.
-It is designed to provide significant cost savings while maintaining the same level of security, scalability, and availability as Fargate tasks.
+It is designed to provide significant cost savings while maintaining the same security, scalability, and availability level as Fargate tasks.

 Why should you monitor AWS Fargate Spot?